 After the second edition of the OpenNebula Conference, we are already preparing for the upcoming, third edition in Barcelona, October 2015.
 Interested?
 You are still in time for getting a good price deal for tickets.
 If you want to share your OpenNebula experiences, the is open as well until the end of March.
 Moreover, your company may be interested in the sponsorship opportunities for OpenNebulaConf 2015.

 Recently, a spanish speaking video sessions were recording capturing user experiences regarding OpenNebula, called Jornadas Rediris.
-If you are fluent in spanish, check the recordings because there were really good contents and insights.
+If you are fluent in Spanish, check the recordings because there were really good contents and insights.

 We are also fostering a number of OpenNebula Technology days in several cities across the world.
 We will start with the Prague in the Czech Republic this 25th of March, and we plan to follow with other cities including Chicago, Dallas and Dublin.
-Send us an email or send it to the community discuss mailing list if you are interested in hosting a TechDay event.
+Send us an email or send it to the community to discuss the mailing list if you are interested in hosting a TechDay event.

 - Fosdem 2015, Brussels, Jan 31, 2015